 The Calm Masterclasses are audio classes that dig deeper into diverse topics, such as screen addiction, creativity, breaking habits, and conscious parenting.
 These classes are delivered by renowned experts in their fields.

-Calm Kids has a library of kid-friendly content, including meditations, Sleep Stories for children ages 3 years and up, and lullabies.
+Calm Kids has a library of kid-friendly content, including meditations, Sleep Stories for children aged 3 years and older, and lullabies.
 Meditations included in this section of the app help children learn calming techniques.

 This section includes 10-minute sessions that guide a person through gentle stretches and mindful movements that aim to release their tension and recharge their mind.

 The Spark contains bite-sized interviews between a host and different guests, such as athletes, thought leaders, and entrepreneurs.
 The interviews aim to provide listeners with motivation, insight, humor, and wisdom.

 Calm has several breathing exercises that focus on different goals, such as relieving stress or relaxing the body.
 A person can adjust the breaths per minute (speed) and the length (duration) of the breathing exercise.

 The app allows people to log their moods, sleep, reflections on particular topics, and what they are grateful for on a daily basis.